SkandarKhabou/RenalScan-DeepLearning-Model--Flask-VueJs-Python-/README.md

-Here’s a clean and concise description for your GitHub project:

----

 # Renal CT Scan Classification using Deep Learning

 This project focuses on the classification of renal CT scans into four categories: **stone**, **tumor**, **cyst**, and **normal** using deep learning techniques.